eDrivers/eDriversMS/Revisions2/Rebuttal.md

 *Line 177 - The sentence “We selected global data . . . ” feels like it needs more context.
 Are you saying all drivers in Table 1 were unavailable at the regional scale?*

-> - We mean that we used global datasets with sufficient resolution in instances where regional data on drivers were not available,.
+> - We mean that we used global datasets with sufficient resolution in instances where regional data on drivers were not available.
 We modified the text to clarify this: *"Where regional data on drivers were unavailable, available global data at a resolution adequate for the scale of the St. Lawrence System were used instead (*e.g.* marine pollution)"* (lines 190 to 194).

 *Line 192 - The figure of the hexagonal cells seems integral to the analysis and should be included in the main manuscript.
 Actually as I write this, I realize that the sentence reads 245k of 1 km2 hexagonal cells.
 My original reading was of much larger size cells.
 Perhaps rewording to say that the system was divided into a regular grid of 1 km2 hexagonal cells is sufficient.
 Also just an FYI that the hex cells are not shown in figure S2.*

 > - We modified the text accordingly: *"The St. Lawrence System was divided into a regular grid of 1 $km^2$ cells in which all drivers were integrated (Figure S2)"* (lines 209 to 212).

 > - As for the cells on figure S2, they are invisible due to the scale of the system.
 Showing cell borders hides fill colors, especially with so many maps shown on a single figure.
-We doubt whether it would be relevant to the manuscript, but, if requested, we could provde a finer scale view of the system and show the grid.
+We doubt whether it would be relevant to the manuscript, but, if requested, we could provide a finer scale view of the system and show the grid.
 Incidentally, we have since modified our grid for a grid with square cells, which allows us to work with rasters rather than vectorized polygons, which is more computationally efficient.

 *Section 3.3 - I fail to see what this section and subsequent results add to the study.*